Calendar of Retreats

 12:15 pm Lunch

-4 pm Eucharistic Adoration & Sacrament of Confession
+4 pm Eucharistic Adoration & Confession

 5:15 pm Vespers